 - small local and regional chains like Protyre

 - local franchised motor dealers, some of which have their own fast-fit operations and most of which sell tyres

 - breakers yards (offering part-worn tyres)

-Count how many of these businesses are already selling and fitting tyres in your area.
+Check online to find out how many of these businesses are already selling and fitting tyres in your area.
 Have a look at the services offered by each of these competitors to establish: